LiorSinai/liorsinai.github.io/_posts/2024-08-03-micrograd-2-expr.md

 <figcaption>Source: <a href="https://docs.julialang.org/en/v1/devdocs/eval/">Julia Docs eval</a></figcaption>
 </figure>

-The first step is create a Wengert list for `f`.
+The first step is to create a Wengert list for `f`.
-This step is trivial because Julia already does this as part of the compilation process.
+This is trivial because Julia already does this as part of the compilation process.
-As a first step the compiler will take input source code and turn it into an Abstract Syntax Tree (AST) with discrete steps.
+As the first step of lowering code, the compiler will create an Abstract Syntax Tree (AST) which in the absence of control flow is the same as a Wengert list.

 <div class="message-container info-message">
 	<div class="message-icon fa fa-fw fa-2x fa-exclamation-circle">